 Inexpensive means not bad in quality.
 There are some covers in the market which aren’t expensive yet does the job well.
 Just try to avoid the plastic or vinyl ones, most often they crack and fall apart in two to three years.
 The best-quality covers are canvas laminated or impregnated with polyurethane or PVC.

-So go to Amazon and search for the cover for your smoker, and among all the options, try to buy something according to my recommendation.
+So go to our review section and search for the cover for your smoker, and among all the options, try to buy something according to my recommendation.

 You can cut one or two of the accessories I suggested if it runs out of budget.
 Though I suggested only those accessories among hundreds, which are really of great of use and kind of must have.